Benjamin Franklin: Decision-making

-Political, social, and religious views
+Views on religion, morality, and slavery

 Like the other advocates of republicanism, Franklin emphasized that the new republic could survive only if the people were virtuous.
 All his life, he explored the role of civic and personal virtue, as expressed in Poor Richard's aphorisms.
 He felt that organized religion was necessary to keep men good to their fellow men, but rarely attended religious services himself.
 When he met Voltaire in Paris and asked his fellow member of the Enlightenment vanguard to bless his grandson, Voltaire said in English, "God and Liberty", and added, "this is the only appropriate benediction for the grandson of Monsieur Franklin."

 Franklin's parents were both pious Puritans.
 The family attended the Old South Church, the most liberal Puritan congregation in Boston, where Benjamin Franklin was baptized in 1706.
 Franklin's father, a poor chandler, owned a copy of a book, Bonifacius: Essays to Do Good, by the Puritan preacher and family friend Cotton Mather, which Franklin often cited as a key influence on his life.
-"If I have been", Franklin wrote to Cotton Mather's son seventy years later, "a useful citizen, the public owes the advantage of it to that book."
+"If I have been a useful citizen," Franklin wrote to Cotton Mather's son seventy years later, "the public owes the advantage of it to that book."
 His first pen name, Silence Dogood, paid homage both to the book and to a widely known sermon by Mather.
 The book preached the importance of forming voluntary associations to benefit society.
 Franklin learned about forming do-good associations from Mather, but his organizational skills made him the most influential force in making voluntarism an enduring part of the American ethos.

 Franklin formulated a presentation of his beliefs and published it in 1728.
-It did not mention many of the Puritan ideas regarding salvation, the divinity of Jesus, or indeed much religious dogma.
+He no longer accepted the key Puritan ideas regarding salvation, the divinity of Jesus, or indeed much religious dogma.
 He classified himself as a deist in his 1771 autobiography, although he still considered himself a Christian.
 He retained a strong faith in a God as the wellspring of morality and goodness in man, and as a Providential actor in history responsible for American independence.

 At a critical impasse during the Constitutional Convention in June 1787, he attempted to introduce the practice of daily common prayer with these words: